- Normal precautions

 Although tsunamis are rare in Peru higher tides are often experienced either after an earthquake or for other reasons throughout the year.

 Landslides, mudslides and flooding can take place during the rainy season in Peru (November to April).
-They can make local travel difficult, particularly in mountainous areas and can sometimes cause death or serious injury.
-If you’re planning to travel in Peru, keep up to date with current weather conditions via your local guide, travel agent or local tourist information point.
-Always take local advice if you’re travelling overland in areas affected by floods and contact your tour operator before you begin your journey to find out if your planned route is open.
+They can make local travel difficult, particularly in mountainous areas and can sometimes cause death or serious injury, as was the case with the floods on the Northern Coast in March 2023.
+If you are planning to travel in Peru, keep up to date with current weather conditions via your local guide, travel agent or local tourist information point.
+Always take local advice if you are travelling overland in areas affected by floods and contact your tour operator before you begin your journey to find out if your planned route is open.

 Entry requirements (visa/passport)